Academic Life

 Accessibility Resource Office

-The mission of the Accessibility Resource Office is in harmony with the overall mission of the College and the nation’s legal framework in its anti-discriminatory principles in promoting equal access and opportunity to all.
 The Accessibility Resource Office works to ensure that reasonable accommodations are made to provide programmatic and physical access.
-Saint Mary’s College recognizes its obligations under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, as amended.
+Saint Mary’s College recognizes its obligations under Section 504 of the Rehabilitation Act of 1973 (sub part E) and the Americans with Disabilities Act of 1990, as amended.

-• The Americans with Disabilities Act (ADA) of 1990 provides for access to employment, public services, public accommodations, transportation and telecommunications for people with disabilities.
-An individual with a disability is defined by the ADA as “a person who has a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment.”
+The Americans with Disabilities Act (ADA) of 1990 provides for equal access.
+An individual with a disability is defined by the ADA as “a person who has a physical or mental impairment that substantially limits one or more major life activities.

 Office of Retention Strategies